 The atmosphere and design of the Ramen Museum is definitely unique.
 The ramen is super tasty, but even the ‘small’ bowls are fairly large!
 It costs 310 yen for admission into the museum and downstairs restaurants, plus whatever you decide to spend on ramen!
 There’s also a bar with cheap alcohol.
 I don’t know about you, but that sold me for sure.

-In my opinion, Osaka is definitely a city that you should add to your itinerary no matter how long you’re visiting Japan.
-There’s so much to see and do.
+There is so much to see and do in Osaka, that I highly recommend basing yourself in the city for at least a few days.
 We stayed in Osaka for 7 days, and even that wasn’t enough time to see everything we had hoped to see.
+That being said, we did see quite a lot!

-We did see quite a lot, though.
-I’ve already published our Osaka itinerary in a seperate post, simply because I had so much to talk about!
-If you’re a fan of a cats, Harry Potter, bamboo forests, famous shrines, ferris wheels and a ton of other cool stuff, you can read that post here.
+I’ve published our Osaka itinerary in a separate post, simply because I had so much to talk about!
+If you’re a fan of cats, Harry Potter, beautiful bamboo forests, historic and famous shrines, giant ferris wheels and delicious food, you’ll definitely want to read that post!
+Click here to read all about Osaka!

 Note: Osaka is a great base location to explore nearby cities and prefectures.
 As you can read about here, Japan’s train system is world class.
 You can travel to almost anywhere around the country, super quickly and easily.
 I suggest making the time to visit Kyoto and Nara.
 We didn’t personally have enough time to make it to Nara, but we did take a couple of day trips to Kyoto and absolutely loved it.
 You can read all about Kyoto in my Osaka post as well!